jgcaffari1/CremonaDiagram/README.md

    ![Pierre Varignon Drawings](/GIFS/reciporicalForceVari.png)
     __Figure 1__: Varignon's Reciporical Force Diagrams (Erickson).
 Images depict a network of ropes tied under tension.
 I reccomend reading Erickson's open source book for mor information.

-Maxwell-Cremona diagrams are an active area of research, and are used in the present day to model internal stresses from a structure (Block et al).
+Maxwell-Cremona diagrams are an active area of research, and are used in the present day to model internal stresses from a structure (Block et al, Baker et al.).
 This model is meant to be more dynamic than traditional Maxwell-Cremona diagrams, and instead models a complex, dampened spring system.
 However, the same general shapes can be created.

    __A)__
      ![ChallengeImages_A](/GIFS/challengeImage1.png)